MatiasR95/F1-Argentina-Analysis/README.md

 ---

+## 🗂️ **How to Navigate This Project**
+This repository is structured to guide you through the analysis process step by step:

+1. **Start with the queries:** Browse the `sql_queries/` folder to view the scripts for each analysis stage.
+Each file is clearly named and commented for easy understanding.
+2. **Follow the analysis flow:** The queries progress from data exploration to advanced performance comparisons.
+3. **Read the explanations:** Inline comments within the SQL files explain the purpose and logic of each query.
+4. **Explore the final insights:** Visual interpretations of these queries are available in the Tableau dashboard (see below).

+🔑 **Tip for recruiters:** Check out the stages focusing on Argentine drivers and Franco Colapinto’s performance to see complex SQL concepts applied to a real-world dataset.

+---

+## 📊 **Data Visualization with Tableau**
+To showcase the insights obtained from the SQL analysis, I created an **interactive Tableau dashboard** highlighting:
+- Points progression of Argentine drivers over the decades.
+- Franco Colapinto’s race results and performance comparison.
+- Podium finishes and constructor associations with Argentine drivers.
+- Trends in Argentine driver participation throughout F1 history.

+🔗 **Tableau Dashboard Link:** *(Coming soon – will be added here when published)*

+*Why use Tableau?* Visualizations make the data-driven stories clearer and more engaging, especially for non-technical stakeholders.
+This dashboard provides an interactive way to explore key metrics from the project.

+---

 ## 🌟 **Why This Project Matters**
 > *"Formula 1 isn’t just a sport to me—it’s a passion.
 Combining that enthusiasm with my data analysis journey made this project both exciting and educational.
 Being able to analyze Franco Colapinto’s entry into F1 and Argentina’s racing history was a rewarding challenge that pushed my SQL skills and analytical thinking."*